RECAPEM

 • If the insulin infusion is stopped and the patient doesn’t eat anything or receive any IV glucose, this increases the risk of recurrent DKA.

 • An exception can be made for patients with gastroenteritis or diabetic gastroparesis, who may not be hungry for a while.
 In this situation, the insulin infusion can be stopped, but patients should remain on low-dose intravenous glucose (e.g. D5W at 75 ml/hr).
 If the patient’s glucose level increases, they should be treated with PRN short-acting insulin.
-Ongoing administration of carbohydrate plus PRN insulin will help keep the anion gap closed.
+The ongoing administration of carbohydrates plus PRN insulin will help close the anion gap.

-👉The patient isn’t significantly acidotic (bicarbonate > 18-20 mEq/L).
-If the patient has developed NAGMA then treat with IV bicarbonate as described above
+• If the patient has developed NAGMA then treat with IV bicarbonate as described above.

 • If the patient isn’t already on a prescribed regimen of meal-associated insulin, a dose of ≈ 0.08 U/kg rapid-acting insulin per meal is reasonable.
 Follow glucose and titrate to effect.

-Development of a progressively severe hyperglycemia may be an early sign of recurrent DKA and may pre-date the development of a widening anion gap by a few hours.
-If there is any concern regarding recurrence of DKA, consider electrolyte check to assess widening anion gap.
+• Development of progressively severe hyperglycemia may be an early sign of recurrent DKA and may pre-date the development of a widening anion gap by a few hours.
+If there is any concern regarding the recurrence of DKA, consider an electrolyte check to assess the widening anion gap.

-• Insulin drip was stopped despite not meeting all above five criteria
+• Insulin drip was stopped despite not meeting all the above five criteria.

-• Patient isn’t eating enough (which causes insufficient meal-associated & PRN insulin doses)
+• The patient isn’t eating enough (which causes insufficient meal-associated & PRN insulin doses).

 • Treat NAGMA to get the serum bicarbonate >20 mEq/L (this will improve insulin sensitivity).